wallacebrf/Synology-to-TrueNAS/README.md

 14. ***Chromium***

 I have TWO copies of the chromium browser installed on my system.
-One is linked to the gluetun network so I can easilly go to Nord VPN's DNS checker and tunnel status check pages to prove that the VPN tunnel is working as expected.
-The second one is "normal" and runs through my normal public IP adress.
+One is linked to the gluetun network so I can easily go to Nord VPN's DNS checker and tunnel status check pages to prove that the VPN tunnel is working as expected.
+The second one is "normal" and runs through my normal public IP address.
 The main reason why I need this second tunnel is it allows me to access the web GUI interfaces for my 12x security cameras running in Frigate.
 Unfortunately because the first chromium container is linked to the gluetun container/VPN tunnel, it is not able to access my security camera network.

 The copy running through the GlueTun VPN tunnel <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/chromium/docker-compose-VPN.yaml">docker-compose.yaml</a> file is available.
 This app requires gluetun to be operational as we are tunneling all of the chromium web traffic through the gluetun app to ensure it uses our VPN tunnel.

-To acheive this, the key line is `network_mode: "container:gluetun"` and the normal `ports:` lines are NOT needed.
+To achieve this, the key line is `network_mode: "container:gluetun"` and the normal `ports:` lines are NOT needed.
 Instead we need to edit/revise the gluetun docker compose stack file with the added line of `- '3410:3001'`.

 The second version not running through the VPN tunnel <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/chromium/docker-compose-Normal.yaml">docker-compose.yaml</a> is available.

-Running the two chromium containers side-by-side it can be easilly seem that the VPN tunnel is working as expected
+Running the two chromium containers side-by-side it can be easily seem that the VPN tunnel is working as expected

 RUNNING THROUGH VPN
 <img src="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/chromium/chromium_ip_address_VPN.png" alt="chromium_ip_address_VPN.png" width="540" height="269">